Can viruses be helpful, or just harmful?

 - Viruses help us understand molecular biology.
 They are also used in gene therapy.

 Use this resource to answer the questions that follow.

-2. What might scientists learn by studying how viruses invade and use host cells?
+- What have scientists learned by studying the viruses and their invasion of host cells?